Romelu Lukaku Profile

 |Born||May 13, 1993|

-Belgium and Inter Milan star Romelu Lukaku is enjoying his second spell at Chelsea and is considered one of Europe's leading strikers after quality spells at Everton, Manchester United, and Inter Milan.
+Belgium star Romelu Lukaku is enjoying his second spell at Chelsea and is considered one of Europe's leading strikers after quality spells at Everton, Manchester United and Inter Milan.

 Lukaku reportedly earned the nickname 'Rocky' while at Manchester United due to his commitment in training.
 He is a powerful striker and among the most prolific goalscorers in world soccer.